thetianshuhuang/thetianshuhuang.github.io/docs/open-source.md

 </div>

 [^4]: "First generation": a non-automated solution using only officially supported TI software; "Second generation": a partially automated and somewhat modular system relying on official TI software, with some custom implementations; "Third generation": a fully automated, modular, and tightly-integrated linux-based data collection system without any TI software dependencies on the data collection computer
-[^5]: Jax's functional programming ["differentiation is a functor"](https://docs.jax.dev/en/latest/key-concepts.html#transformations) approach makes optimization meta-learning vastly simpler to implement, completely eliminating the need for such a complicated framework.
+[^5]: Jax's functional programming ["differentiation is a higher order function"](https://docs.jax.dev/en/latest/key-concepts.html#transformations) approach makes optimization meta-learning vastly simpler to implement, completely eliminating the need for such a complicated framework.
 [^6]: This library has been abandoned since it turns out there is not much demand for Bayesian Clustering algorithms.
 In particular, these methods are only really suitable for low-dimension (<50) moderate-data (>100, <10000) settings where powerful, fully-automated clustering is required, of which there simply aren't that many.